 - two descriptors-membership as input (feature space representition as SF0 & SF1).
-Here SF0 represent the Variance, SF1 represents Enropy of the original signal. - three descriptors-membership in lieu of cases and - a set of 5 rules that represents the heuristical combination of the membership functions with historical understanding of the human user in the domain under study.
+Here SF0 represent the Variance , SF1 represents Enropy of the original signal. - three descriptors-membership in lieu of cases and - A set of 5 rules that represents the heuristical combination of the membership functions with historical understanding of the human user in the domain under study.

-The membership function of the input, in which the grouping is individual, is represented in Figure 4(a)-(b).
+The membership function of the input, in which the grouping is individual, is represented in Figure 5(a)-(c).
 Initially, the EEG data obtained from the database were categorized into feature set of three.
 For these groups, we need to find the data class boundaries between them, for this purpose, we have applied C-Mean Fuzzy clustering.
-For each class (data set) of the input-membership these values of the boundary are used for formulating the system rule.
-In the fuzzy trapezoidal function, the boundary value shows the midpoint of every distribution of the membership.
+For each class (data set) of the input-membership these values of the boundary are used in order to formulate the rule of the system.
+In the trapezoidal fuzzy function, the boundary value shows the midpoint of every distribution of the membership.
 For better distinction, a gradient of 20% altogether is induced on either side.
 A mathematical map model can represent each degree, which will point to input value with respect to functional degree to have a fuzzified input data.
-Figure 10 shows output FIS variable, which indicates membership of degree three reflecting the three status of the brain (normal, pre-seizure and seizure).
+Figure 6 shows output FIS variable, which indicates membership of degree three reflecting the three status of the brain (normal, pre-seizure and seizure).
 Each of the memberships the triangular distributions is evenly distributed.
-These distributions are in degrees of: (a)'Un-likely', (b)'Likely', and (c) 'Highly-likely'.
+These distributions are in degrees of: (a)'Unlikely', (b)'Likely', and (c) 'Highly-likely'.
 For all the curves, the horizontal axis shows value of the input for every function of the membership and the vertical axis represents Boolean range (0-1) of the probability.
-Figure 5 shows the Output membership function.